 - Be realistic about what you can achieve.
 A general rule of thumb is each credit takes 10 hours of work.

-- Know the dates you need to get assessment in.
+- Know the dates you need to get assessments in.
 Also factor in time to make any changes from feedback from your teachers.

 - If you have someone who can support you make the most of that and get them involved.

 Applications for Summer School are open from November 25th until February 5th.

 Summer School courses are accessible from December 19th until February 12th.

 Summer School enrolment is for:

 - A Year 9–15 student enrolling between Term 4 2019 and Term 1 2020, intending to complete an NCEA qualification so they can progress to the next level with their 2019 school.